derickr/online-safety-assessments/mastodon-terms-phpc.social.rst

 ------------------------

 The moderation team takes illegal content extremely seriously.
-When being made aware about this through Mastodon's reporting features, or third party app reporting features, or through our contact email address, hello@phpcommunity.org, we will immediately take this down.
+When being made aware of the presence of illegal content, through Mastodon's reporting features, or third party app reporting features, or through our contact email address, hello@phpcommunity.org, we will take this down at the earliest opportunity.

 The phpc.social Mastodon instance does not use *proactive technology* to detect illegal content.